keshsad/keshsad-v1/README.md

 2. [Manu Edakara](https://www.manuedakara.com/purpose)
 3. [Luke Clancy](https://lukeclancy.me/)

+# My Experience

 I have some buckets myself:

 - web dev
 - meditation (approach, practice, and integration)
 - music
 - thought
-- sports (formula 1, boxing, basketball, tennis)

 Mind dump everything about me for now, pick the important pieces later.

-I also have some work experience:
+I also have some experience:

 - Co-Founder and Software Engineer at Poetic (from Fall 2021 -> Fall 2023)
 - Program Fellow (iV9 from Summer 2023 -> Spring 2024) and iVenture Accelerator alum (iV8 from Summer 2022 -> Spring 2023)
+- Computer Engineering at Urbana-Champaign (Fall 2021 - Fall 2023, 23 credits from graduation)

 I can find a practical and low-overhead way to send out my resume pdf.
 SST?